-Over the years I’ve experimented with subbing in different types of nuts for the pine nuts.
-While I have nothing against using pine nuts, I’ve found other nuts to be both cheaper and easier to find.
+Over the years I’ve experimented with subbing in different types of more budget-friendly nuts for the pine nuts.

-Walnuts in particular are packed full with heart-healthy unsaturated fatty acids, so the nutrition nerd in me couldn’t help but love the idea of making an ultimate Mediterranean diet pesto by using both walnuts and olive oil.
+Walnuts in particular are packed full with heart-healthy unsaturated fatty acids.
+As a result, the nutrition nerd in me couldn’t help but love the idea of making an ultimate Mediterranean diet pesto by using both walnuts and olive oil.

 While I’m often lazy and just use raw walnuts to make this pesto, there is a slight bitterness that goes away if you use roasted walnuts instead.

-2. Place basil, garlic, cheese, walnuts, lemon juice, 1 tablespoon of water and salt in a food processor.
-Pulse until basil is fully chopped and ingredients are starting to combine.
+Step 2: Place basil, garlic, cheese, walnuts, lemon juice, 1 tablespoon of water and salt in a food processor.

 Spoon pesto into a sealable container and keep stored in the fridge for up to a week.
 You’ll know pesto has gone bad when it turns brown and has a rancid taste.
 Pesto also freezes really well!